 You will need to complete a midway check-in with either Dr. Geske or Bill around the halfway point of your first project.
-The due date for when this should be completed will be listed in the Important Due Dates document on D2L.
+The deadline for when this should be completed will be listed in the Important Deadlines document on D2L.

-This check-in will evaluate that you are at least 30% complete with your first project and will ask you to identify the structures you have uncovered so far and describe the next steps in your project.
-It will also allow you to ask questions of Dr. Geske or Bill.
-The midway check-in only needs to be completed for your first project.
+This check-in will evaluate that you are at least 30% complete with your first project and will give you an opportunity to ask questions.
+A midway check-in only needs to be completed for your first project.